 Great game - one of my favorite Knizia auction games, second only to Ra.
 Medici has the advantage of being easier to explain than Ra.
 However, Medici feels somewhat lucky with only 3 players, making Ra especially preferred with that number.
 Medici is overall an excellent game, but the Rio Grande edition is U-G-L-Y and it's hard to correlate the goods pyramids with the cards.

-UPDATE on the new Rio Grande 2007 edition: Thank goodness.
+UPDATE on the new Rio Grande 2006 edition: Thank goodness.
 Finally, a version of Medici that doesn't make me want to gouge my eyes out.
 I also like the change to tiles instead of cards.
-If only the little sacks actually fit on the pyramid steps, it would be perfect.
+If only the little sacks actually fit on the pyramid steps, I would finally be satisfied with the production.

 The bottom line for me on this one is that I find the bidding system profoundly unfun.
 I was really looking forward to this game, but after a few plays, found it to be incredibly mathy.
 Well, duh, it's a Knizia, but this is mathy squared.
 For every lot you need to figure out how much it is worth to you, and then how much it is worth to your opponent.
 Then you have to price it hoping that your opponent makes a mistake in THEIR calculations.
 Ugh.
 Plus, it always seems to work out that even the winner has lost a lot (if not most) of their money by the end of the game.
 Ending up at a profit seems very unlikely if you're playing properly.
 So this is a trading game where you strive to lose less money than your opponent.
 That's not terribly thematic.
 Medici and Strozzi must really have hated each other if they were willing to trade themselves into a hole out of spite.
 I want to think I'm missing something here, but if I knew what that was then I wouldn't be missing it.
 I generally love Knizia (he's my favorite designer), but occassionally the elegance of the design fails to generate the spark that makes the game fun.
 This is one of those rare cases (Quo Vadis was the other for me).
 If this game had a less granular bidding system, perhaps like the one in Ra or High Society, I may have liked it much more.